The AMES Wholesale Power Market Test Bed

 The ISO is concerned about loss of operational efficiency due to the possible exercise of "market power" by GenCos through strategic reporting of supply offers.
 Specifically, a GenCo has market power if the GenCo can increase its net earnings (relative to the competitive benchmarKB) either by reporting a higher-than-true marginal cost function or by reporting a less-than-true upper operating capacity limit.
 As one possible approach to GenCo market power mitigation, the ISO can impose a supply-offer price cap (PCap).
 Under such a policy, the maximum sale price reported by any GenCo cannot exceed PCap.

-Finally, AMES includes two test cases that can be used as templates for new case studies.
-The first test case is a dynamic extension of a static 5-bus example by
+Finally, AMES V2.06 includes three test cases that can be used as templates for new test-case studies.
+The first test case is a simple two-bus system.
+The second test case is a dynamic extension of a static 5-bus example by

 John Lally (2002, Section 6)

 now used extensively in ISO-NE/PJM training manuals.
-The second test case is a dynamic extension of the static IEEE 30-bus system presented in an appendix (Section D.4, pp. 477-478) of
+The third test case is a dynamic extension of the static IEEE 30-bus system presented in an appendix (Section D.4, pp. 477-478) of

 Shahidehpour et al. (2002).